Louis Gossett Jr., Oscar-winning star of ‘An Officer and a Gentleman,’ dead at 87 - KVIA

 By Keith Allen and Alisha Ebrahimji, CNN

-(CNN) — Louis Gossett Jr., a star of film and television who made history as the first Black man to win an Academy Award for supporting actor for his performance in “An Officer and a Gentleman,” has died at age 87, according to a statement from his family.
+(CNN) — Louis Gossett Jr., who won an Academy Award for his performance in “An Officer and a Gentleman” and an Emmy for the groundbreaking miniseries “Roots,” has died at age 87, according to a statement from his family.

 “It is with our heartfelt regret to confirm our beloved father passed away this morning.
 We would like to thank everyone for their condolences at this time.
 Please respect the family’s privacy during this difficult time,” the family’s statement, shared by Gossett’s longtime publicist, read.